-On the software side GNU Radio, OpenBTS and Asterisk are used to achieve the functionality provided by a IMSI catcher.
+On the software side GNU Radio, OpenBTS and Asterisk are used to achieve the functionality provided by an IMSI catcher.
 The raw data that is received by the USRP is sent to the GNU Radio component which works as a software side interface to the USRP.
-This data is taken by the OpenBTS software that emulates base station behaviour and has an integrated module simulating a VLR and handing out TMSIs.
+This data is taken by the OpenBTS software that simulates base station behaviour and has an integrated module simulating a VLR handing out TMSIs.
 OpenBTS implements an open source version of the GSM stack with the goal to provide cheap access points to the GSM network in areas with bad coverage.
-The user accounts are as well as encoding of voice data and recording of calls is handled inside the Asterisk software, basically combining the TRAU, HLR and authentication centre of a real GSM network.
+The user accounts as well as encoding of voice data and recording of calls is handled inside the Asterisk software, basically combining the TRAU, HLR and authentication centre of a real GSM network.
 Calls are routed from here on to the Voice over IP (VoIP) network of the university.

 Since we do not want to actually connect to the IMSI catcher, the Asterisk part and user configuration will be omitted here.
 The parameters necessary to simulate a GSM cell have to be set inside the OpenBTS.conf.
-Figure 4.3 shows an annotated example for a configuration simulating a T-Mobile cell.
-Control.OpenRegistration is explicitly set to 0 which prevents anyone from connecting to the IMSI catcher since connections are not part of the test and we do not want to interfere with other peoples' communications in the area.
-More precisely this will only let users connect that have
+Figure 4.3 shows an annotated example for a